 Louise Schou Therkildsen

-Nyckelord: european union collective memory collective identity formation rhetorical criticism constitutive rhetoric identity politics
+Nyckelord: postcolonial studies european union collective identity formation rhetorical criticism constitutive rhetoric identity politics public memory

 European identity has become a central issue in the EU’s political imaginary.
 In recent years, European identity—and related notions of a European destiny, European culture, and a European narrative—has been deployed as a weapon against the rise of the political far-right across Europe.
 Epideictic rhetoric is thus at the heart of the EU’s political debate.